Performance of two Askaryan Radio Array stations and first results in the search for ultra-high energy neutrinos: Results and cross checks

 \subsection{Cross checks}

-Although the obtained limit with the currently deployed ARA stations is not competitive yet, this first data analysis proves the capabilities of the full ARA detector.
+Although the limit obtained with the currently deployed ARA stations is not competitive yet, this first data analysis proves the capabilities of the full ARA detector.
 Cross checks have been performed with events that are observed coincidentally in both stations to demonstrate that the employed algorithms select impulsive radio signals and that the directional reconstruction works.
 Events that have passed both the thermal noise and reconstruction quality cuts are considered coincident if they trigger both stations within a time window of $\unit{12}{\micro\second}$.
 This time corresponds to the maximal in-ice travel time of signals between the two stations given their separation of $\unit{2}{\kilo\meter}$.
 Sequences of such events, appearing in short time frames of roughly $\unit{60}{\second}$ have been found which show evidence of originating from airplane communication transmitters.

 With the azimuthal reconstruction from each station, the XY position of the source can be determined via trigonometric calculations.
 The crossing point of the two beams pointing to the azimuthal reconstruction of both stations is used as its XY position.
-This method is in the following referred to as the parallax reconstruction.
+This method is in the following referred to as the ``parallax reconstruction''.
 One particularly interesting event sequence is shown in Figure \ref{fig_parallaxReco}.
 The positions of the events within this hit series form a smooth track, indicating an emitting object that moves at a speed of several hundred $\unit{}{\kilo\meter \per \hour}$ at an increasing height of order $\unit{500}{\meter}$ above the ice surface.
-This track is very useful as a cross check since it passes on top of station A2 which should be evident in zenith reconstruction.
+Waveforms recorded for events at different points of the sequence are presented in Appendix \ref{ch_ARA02_coincEvents}.
+This track is very useful as a cross check since it passes on top of station A2 which should be evident in the zenith reconstruction.
 In Figure \ref{fig_coincCrossChecks}, the expected zenith angle from the XY position is compared to the zenith reconstruction of station A2, showing good agreement within the error bars.

-This agreement and the smoothness of the observed track are evidence that the detector is well-capable of detecting radio signals and that the used analysis tools work properly to identify such signals and reconstruct their source.
+The track confirms that the detector is capable of observing radio sources.
+Furthermore, the agreement between different positioning methods and the smoothness of the reconstructed track are evidence that the used analysis tools work properly to identify such sources and reconstruct their position.